nadiannis/tokoplay-api/README.md

 - Make sure you have [Node.js](https://nodejs.org) & [Yarn](https://yarnpkg.com) installed on your computer.

-- I also use MongoDB database in local.
+- I use MongoDB database in local.
 If you want to create the database on your local, make sure you have [MongoDB Community Server](https://www.mongodb.com/docs/manual/administration/install-community) & [MongoDB Shell](https://www.mongodb.com/try/download/shell) installed on your computer.

 - Clone the repo.